Arduino-IRremote/Arduino-IRremote/README.md

 A simple example can be tested online with [WOKWI](https://wokwi.com/projects/338611596994544210).

 #### TinyReceiver + TinySender
-If **code size** matters, look at these examples.<br/>
+If **code size** or **timer usage** matters, look at these examples.<br/>
-The **[TinyReceiver](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/TinyReceiver/TinyReceiver.ino)** example uses the **TinyIRReceiver** library  which can **only receive NEC and FAST codes, but does not require any timer**.<br/>
+The **[TinyReceiver](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/TinyReceiver/TinyReceiver.ino)** example uses the **TinyIRReceiver** library  which can **only receive NEC, ONKYO and FAST protocols, but does not require any timer**.
+They use pin change interrupt for on the fly decoding, which is the reason for the restricted protocol choice.<br/>
 TinyReceiver can be tested online with [WOKWI](https://wokwi.com/arduino/projects/339264565653013075).
-Click on the receiver while simulation is running to specify individual IR codes.

-The **[TinySender](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/TinySender/TinySender.ino)** example uses the **TinyIRSender** library  which can **only send NEC and FAST codes**.<br/>
+The **[TinySender](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/TinySender/TinySender.ino)** example uses the **TinyIRSender** library  which can **only send NEC, ONKYO and FAST protocols**.<br/>
-Sending NEC protocol codes in standard format with 8 bit address and 8 bit command as in SimpleSender example.
+It sends NEC protocol codes in standard format with 8 bit address and 8 bit command as in SimpleSender example.
 Saves  780 bytes program memory and 26 bytes RAM compared to SimpleSender, which does the same, but uses the IRRemote library (and is therefore much more flexible).

 #### SmallReceiver